-Air, water, & soil pollution from fossil fuels
+Air, water, & soil pollution from fossil fuels and outdated farming practices

 Health risks: respiratory disease, cancer, premature death; also neurological, cardiovascular, liver, kidney, immune system, and reproductive system effects from sulfur dioxide (SO2), nitrogen oxides (NOx), mercury, smog-forming volatile organic compounds (VOCs), carbon monoxide (CO), particulate matter (PM), and various air toxics such as benzene, 1,3-butadiene, formaldehyde, acetaldehyde, acrolein, polycyclic organic matter (POM), naphthalene, and diesel particulate matter.

 Exposure to airborne toxics includes breathing contaminated air, eating fish from polluted water, consuming meat, milk, or eggs from animals fed contaminated crops, and drinking contaminated water.

-- Global warming/disruptive climate change caused by greenhouse gas emissions (primarily CO2 and methane)
+- Global warming/disruptive climate change caused by greenhouse gas emissions (primarily CO2 and methane).

 - Contamination of waterways, shorelines, and groundwater from industrial discharge, acid rain, oil spills, mine acid, power plant tailing ponds, etc.

-- Ocean acidification: dissolving coral reefs, decline of marine life, loss of biodiversity caused by excess CO2 absorption
+- Ocean acidification: dissolving coral reefs, decline of marine life, loss of biodiversity caused by excess CO2 absorption.

 Oil drilling, refining, shipping, burning gasoline in motor vehicles

-- 38 reported oil spills in U.S. in past 15 years, including Deepwater Horizon (BP) and Hurricane Katrina-related
+- 38 reported oil spills in the U.S. in past 15 years, including Deepwater Horizon (BP) and Hurricane Katrina-related

 - Environmental impacts of shale oil and shale gas extraction, known as fracking, are being studied by the U.S. EPA.
 Impacts vary from well-water contamination in Pennsylvania to earthquakes in Oklahoma linked to pumping wastewater into deep wells.